Ludovic McLellan Mann: Metrology

-Metrology, the scientific study of measurement, was an already well-established antiquarian discipline by the time Mann took an interest in it, in the early 1900's.
+Metrology, the scientific study of measurement, was an already well-established antiquarian discipline by the time Mann took an interest in it, in the early 1900s.
 For example, in 1728, the polyglot and scientist Isaac Newton (1643–1727) used the royal cubit that measured 20.7inches, to measure the circumference of the tomb at Abydos in Egypt.
 He believed it was built in a circle, measuring 365 cubits that represented days of the year.
 In 1740, William Stukeley (1687–1765) had measured several English stone circles including Stonehenge and calculated the cubit at 20.8inches.
 Stukeley believed that the measurement had been brought to the UK from the East.
 There was no further interest in metrology in the UK for more than 80 years until the astronomer and Egyptologist, Charles Piazzi Smyth (1819–1900) measured the pyramids in 1874 and came to the conclusion that the measure was a "half a hair’s breadth" bigger than British inch, which he called the "Pyramid Inch" and believed that the pryamids builders must have been in contact with the ancestors of the Anglo-Saxons.
 Mann's collaborator, the Egyptologist Flinders Petrie (1853–1942), whose father was an associate of Smyth, believed that ancient measurements systems that were lost could be recovered by measuring monuments in the present day and searching for commonalities that could lead to a standard measure.
 He measured more than 10,000 monuments in numerous countries.
 After measuring Stonehenge, he concluded that Stukeley's measure of 20.8 inches was incorrect, instead suggested that the real measure was roughly 4.7 inches.

 While Mann's fellow antiquarians were measuring monuments, Mann measured the artefacts that he had excavated from his own digs, that were made from bone, antler, stone and clay that were dated from the palaeolithic to the Iron Age and into the early Christian period.
 In 1930, Mann formalised his research in the pamphlet "Craftsmen’s Measures and Ancient Measures" where he stated:

 Mann believed he had discovered two fundamental units of measurements that were used in the ancient world.
 The first, that he called the "Alpha unit" was a small measurement of 0.619 inches (15.72mm), the second which he called the "Beta unit" was even smaller at 0.55 inches (14.06 mm) long.
 Mann presented 76 artefacts in Craftsmen’s Measures that he used to illustrate as examples.
 Mann emphasised the need to measure the object correctly, measuring the dimensions at right-angles to each other, which could be done by placing them on a grid, stating "If … by a kind of guess-work method the object is measured in each of its dimensions, separately and independently, and without the guidance of a box-like rectangular figure, failure will usually occur".
 Mann stated that ancient craftsmen use gauges to ensure accuracy of measurement.
 According to Mann, one such gauge had been recorded, i.e., incised on a tomb cover-stone in Kirkhouse, Strathblane.